Azure/redis-on-azure-workshop/labs/01-explore-azure-cache-for-redis.md

     echo "Secondary Key:" ${keys[1]}
     ```

-    > If you're using PowerShell, you can use the script below...</summary>
+    > If you're using PowerShell, you can use the script below...
     >
     > ```powershell
     > $redis=(az redis show --name msdocs-redis-cache --resource-group redis-cache-rg --query "[hostName,enableNonSslPort,port,sslPort]" --output tsv)